 Fruit salad will stay as fresh as the most tempermental fruit in the bowl.
 That means if you add bananas to the mix, you’d better eat this within a couple hours.

 If you make this exactly like the recipe states, it’ll keep a few days in the fridge, easily.
 Make sure you are using fruit before it is on its last legs and it might last a little longer even.

 This would be great served after a big slice of this Chicken Lasagna!

-More easy dessert recipes here!
+Get all of my easy dessert recipes here!

 Can I make fruit salad the day before I’m serving it?

 Probably, but I’d try to avoid it if you can.
 This is a dish that’s the VERY best when it is made a couple of hours in advance and then it gets to chill in the fridge before you bring it out.

 Bonus points if you serve it with this festive Hibiscus Citrus Mimosa!